Clinical trial collaborations

 The PYTHIA study

-PYTHIA is a randomized, double-blind, placebo-controlled Phase II clinical trial set up jointly by IBCSG/BIG.
+PYTHIA is a single arm, Phase II clinical trial by IBCSG/BIG.
 It will follow 120 post-menopausal women with hormone-receptor-positive advanced breast cancer being treated with fulvestrant (Faslodex®) anti-hormonal therapy in combination with the CDK4/6 inhibitor palbociclib (Ibrance®).
-Specifically, PYTHIA aims to determine whether palbociclib in combination with fulvestrant is more effective than placebo plus fulvestrant in prolonging progression-free survival.
+Specifically, PYTHIA aims to evaluate palbociclib in combination with fulvestrant to assess the association of the primary endpoint progression-free survival with potential biomarkers.

-DiviTum™ is used to measure TK levels in blood taken from patients before and during therapy to explore whether the assay results can assist physicians in predicting which patient will respond to which therapy, as well as in monitoring drug efficacy during treatment.
+DiviTum® is used to measure TK levels in blood taken from patients before and during therapy to explore whether the assay results can assist physicians in predicting which patient will respond to therapy, as well as in monitoring drug efficacy during treatment.

-“We want to explore the potential of DiviTum™ to identify those breast cancer patients with a higher likelihood of response to palbociclib.
-We will also use DiviTum™ to monitor patients while on treatment with palbociclib with the aim of testing whether this could be proposed as a new biomarker of treatment efficacy”.
+“We want to explore the potential of DiviTum® to identify those breast cancer patients with a higher likelihood of response to palbociclib.
+We will also use DiviTum® to monitor patients while on treatment with palbociclib with the aim of testing whether this could be proposed as a new biomarker of treatment efficacy”.

 Dr Luca Malorni, MD, PhD, Principal Investigator of the PYTHIA study, Prato Hospital, Italy.